 The AFP, in collaboration with other government departments and private sector organisations, is involved in a variety of activities to tackle identity theft and identity crime.

-The ISSTs focus on investigating serious and complex identity crime matters and form a collaborative network among law enforcement agencies to effectively deal with this crime type.
+The ISST is focused on investigating serious and complex identity crime matters and form a collaborative network among law enforcement agencies to effectively deal with this crime type.

 What does a criminal do with my personal information?

 Once a criminal has the information they need they could: